|Back to Main Print This Page Email to a Friend|

 You should limit physical activity until the pain and swelling go away.
-The doctor may put you on crutches and in a brace to protect the ligament.
+The health care provider may put you on crutches and in a brace to protect the ligament.
 You may also be told not to put any weight on your knee when you walk.

 After a period of keeping the knee still, you should do exercises to strengthen and stretch the knee.
 Physical therapy may help you regain knee and leg strength.

-It is common for injuries to the LCL to occur with other ligament injuries.
+More commonly, the LCL is injured with other ligament injuries due to a knee dislocation.
 These are usually significant injuries, and you should seek medical help immediately.
 When injuries to other ligaments also occur, surgery is needed to prevent future instability of the knee.

 Call your health care provider if: